Priya-Bai-S/Github-Copilot/Labfiles/Getting-Started.md

 1. After your new repository is created, wait about 20 seconds and then refresh the page.

-1. Once the repository is created, select your profile photo, then select **Your organizations**.
+1. Once the repository is created, click on your profile picture, then select **Your organizations**.

    ![](../media/organization.png)